-A number of fellowships support graduate study in the United Kingdom, most notably the Rhodes, Marshall, Fulbright, Gates, Craig, and Keasbey.
+A number of fellowships support graduate study in the United Kingdom, most notably the Rhodes, Marshall, Fulbright, Gates, Churchill, and Keasbey.
 Some of these awards are specific to one university, while others require you to identify the particular institution(s) at which you want to study.
 In both cases, you need to determine the program of study you want to pursue while on the fellowship.
 A successful applicant will have sound academic qualifications and a compelling rationale for studying in the U.K.

 In order to learn about programs that match your interests, you need to research the opportunities available at various universities, colleges, and institutes in the U.K. Narrowing the field among the more than 150 universities in England, Scotland, Wales, and Northern Ireland may seem overwhelming.
 The electronic resources below will help you begin to identify departments and degree programs that match your abilities and interests.
 Print versions of U.K. postgraduate prospectuses are housed in Brown's Rockefeller Library and the Office of International Programs.
 Virtually all are accessible on the internet.
 The Marshall Scholarship site has links to every U.K. institution of higher education.
 Personal contacts are invaluable, so consult with Brown faculty who may know scholars and programs that match your interests.